 My Favourite Colour Collective Illustration (Twitter Group Challenge) 2016

 I so enjoyed taking part on Colour Collective this year.
-Thou I could not always do it every week, I tried my best to!
-Every Monday a Pantone colour was announced and the idea is to create a visual piece using that colour within it.
-It could be any medium and any theme, total freedom.
+Though I couldn't do it every week, I tried my best to!
+Every Monday a Pantone colour was announced and the idea is to create a visual piece using that colour.
+It could be in any medium and on any theme; total freedom.

-This allows you to play and push yourself to create and play with both colour and styles as you try to make your piece stand out.
-I was amazed on how supportive and collaborative the group was.
-How quickly comments, shares and like built up where given.
-There was endless amount of inspiration as well, just scrolling through everyone work.
+This allows you to play with both colour and styles and push yourself to create as you try to make your piece stand out.
+I was amazed at how supportive and collaborative the group was, how quickly comments, shares and likes were given.
+There was endless inspiration to be found by just scrolling through everyone's work.

-I bought new photoshop brushes and push myself to draw in new ways and styles.
-This little fellow was the result of a new style, new photoshop brushes and taking inspiration from outside my window.
-This fellow, on his way to school, stopped and just splashed about and then tilted his head back felt the rain on his face before mum pulled him back into the school run!
+I bought new Photoshop brushes and pushed myself to draw in new styles.
+This little fellow was the result of an experiment in style, using new Photoshop brushes and taking inspiration from outside my window.
+A little boy, on his way to school, stopped and splashed about in the puddles, and then tilted his head back to feel the rain on his face before his mum pulled him back into the school run!
 So cute!

 MY FAVOURITE PERsonal PIECE of illustration 2016

-I wanted to finally write down my story, something I had been putting off for so long.
-I spoken about it lot's, but I always thought that if I put down my story in writing it would somehow make it feel more real and permanent.
+I wanted to finally write down my story, which is something I had been putting off for a long time.
+I've spoken about it a lot, but I'd always thought that if I put down my story in writing it would somehow make it feel more real and permanent.
 That it would somehow make me feel those same feelings or emotions again.
-In truth, it did, but it also served as a great healing tool.
-I felt lighter from it.
+In truth, it did, but it also served as a great healing tool; I felt lighter from doing it.

-To go along side my story I illustrated several key moments in my story to help get the message or my feeling out to the reader.
-I also shared then alongside social media tweets about living with the condition as well as the physical and psychological effects living in chronic pain while also trying to get diagnosed.
+To go alongside my story I illustrated several key moments to help get my message or a particular feeling out to the reader.
+I shared the illustrations on social media, with Tweets about living with endometriosis, including the physical and psychological effects of living in chronic pain while trying to get a diagnosis.